 12.02: Definitions

 When used in 651 CMR 12.00, unless the context otherwise requires, the following terms shall have the following meanings:

+Abuse.
+Consistent with the Elder Protective Services regulations, 651 CMR 5.00, an act or omission, including but not limited to emotional abuse, financial exploitation, neglect, physical abuse, sexual abuse, and/or self-neglect.

 Activities of Daily Living (ADL).
 Tasks related to bathing, dressing, grooming, ambulation, eating, toileting and other similar tasks related to personal care needs.

 Administrative Fee: Any charge billed to and payable by a Resident as a condition of admission, excluding room, board, and services.